kathayat-kartik/project2/README.md

 # NEW PROJECT
-THIS IS MY FIRST PROJETIN VS CODE created by kartik singh kathayat
+THIS IS MY FIRST PROJETIN VS CODE created by kartik singh kathayat.